Posted on

 Sonic Bothy Ensemble produced a new digital work Verbaaaaatum for Tectonics Festival 2021.
 The festival was online for a month and hosted a fantastic array of digital and streamed music/sound performances.
 View the archive of the 2021 Tectonics Festival online at Tectonics Glasgow 2021

-Hats off to Claire and all at Sonic Bothy for how everything has continued to grow and develop since the first lockdown hit in March 2020.
+Hats off to all at Sonic Bothy for how everything has continued to grow and develop since the first lockdown hit in March 2020.
 In spite of the challenges, we’ve being actively involved in staying creatively connected to participants/musicians and producing new work, and it’s a joy.

 Scottish Awards for New Music